Chicken Canned, Boned lysine-arginine content for herpes management

 What is the lysine-arginine ratio of Chicken Canned, Boned?

-The lysine-arginine ratio of Chicken Canned, Boned is 1.30.
-A ratio above 1 generally favors lysine.
-This ratio helps determine how suitable it is for herpes management.
+The lysine-arginine ratio of Chicken Canned, Boned is 1.30, calculated from 1760.56mg lysine and 1352.11mg arginine per 100g serving.
+A ratio above 1 means lysine is the dominant amino acid, which is generally favourable for herpes management.

 Top Pick